logzio/logz-docs/_source/user-guide/distributed-tracing/jaeger-drilldown.md

 1. Click the entity to use for the drilldown.
 Only entities marked with a custom icon are eligible.
    The New Drilldown screen opens.

-1. Give your drilldown a unique name and
+1. Give your drilldown a unique name.

 1. Choose the “from”  (source product and entity) and the “to" (target product and entity).
 For example, from a Jaeger trace to a Kibana dashboard.